This topic provides answers to some commonly asked questions about Database Autonomy Service (DAS).

-When DBGateway detects a database instance, it will attempt to establish a connection to the database.
-If the account used to log on to the Redis database has no password, the status of the instance will automatically change to Accessed.
+A: Yes, you can access self-managed Redis databases without providing the account password.
+When a DBGateway detects a database instance, it attempts to establish a connection to the database.
+If the account used to log on to the Redis database has no password, the status of the instance changes to Accessed.

-Why am I prompted that the authentication failed when I authorize a RAM user to access a database instance?
+Q: Why am I prompted that the authentication failed when I authorize a RAM user to access a database instance?

-When you grant permissions to a RAM user in the DAS console, use the account used to log on to the target database instead of the Alibaba Cloud account.
+- The account does not exist.
+When you grant permissions to a RAM user in the DAS console, use the account used to log on to the database instead of the Alibaba Cloud account.

-Use the correct password of the account used to log on to the target database.
+- The password is wrong.
+Use the correct password of the account used to log on to the database.

 - The authentication is blocked by the control settings.
 To authorize an existing database account to access a database, you must check the access control settings of the database.
 For example, check whether the IP address is added to the whitelist of the database.